natecostello/van_two_point_oh/van/electrical/wire_sizing/wire_sizing.md

-## Aftermarket Alternator to Positive Bus
+## 24V Alternator to Positive Bus

-Maximum charge current is 150A.
-Round trip wire length is approximately 44 ft.
+Maximum charge current is ~180A with the APS option.
+Nominal cruise (1800 Engine RPM) is ~ 175A.
+Round trip wire length is 50 ft based on our prototyped route with some margin.
+Final length is likely 48 ft.
 By ampacity, minimum wire size is 4 AWG.
-By voltage drop, minimum wire size is 0 AWG.

-TODO: Update to reflect new alternator option.
+By voltage drop, assuming 3% allowable, taking credit for likely final round trip and cruising RPM output, 2/0 is barely sufficient at 26.6V.

 ## Multiplus 24/3000 Inverter/Charger to Positive Bus [Alternate]